An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Experiments

-The increasing abuse of misinformation toward manipulating public opinions on social media has been observed in different areas, such as healthcare (e.g. the recent COVID-19 pandemic) \cite{sharma2020coronavirus,sharma2022covid}.
-This threat is increasingly serious due to LLM's capacity in content generation \cite{li2023you,weidinger2021ethical,zhang2022counterfactual}.
-This challenge raise the importance of fact-verification, which aims at judging the authenticity of an article based on a collection of evidence from verified source \cite{whitehouse2022evaluation,zhang2023towards}.
+The increasing abuse of misinformation toward manipulating public opinions on social media has been observed in different areas, such as healthcare (e.g. the recent COVID-19 pandemic) \citep{sharma2020coronavirus,sharma2022covid}.
+This threat is increasingly serious due to LLM's capacity in content generation \citep{li2023you,weidinger2021ethical,zhang2022counterfactual}.
+This challenge raise the importance of fact-verification, which aims at judging the authenticity of an article based on a collection of evidence from verified source \citep{whitehouse2022evaluation,zhang2023towards}.
 In this experiment, we present that DaC can outperform other baselines in fact-verification involved with news article.

-\textbf{Task Setup:} In this experiment, we mainly adopt SciFact dataset \cite{wadden-etal-2020-fact}.
-In SciFact dataset, each sample is a pair of news and evidence, where the evidence is the abstract of a peer-reviewed paper and the news is a claim summarized by human annotators from fake news or true news.
-To better simulate the real-world scenario where news usually appears as an article, following \citeauthor{chen2023can}, we generate a dataset of article-level misinformation based on SciFact dataset.
-Specifically, for a given claim, we apply Large Language Model (i.e., ChatGPT-4) to extend the claim as an article based on the evidence.
+\textbf{Task Setup:} In this experiment, we mainly adopt SciFact dataset \citep{wadden-etal-2020-fact}.
+In SciFact dataset, each sample is a pair of news and evidence, where the evidence is the abstract of a peer-reviewed paper and the news is a sentence of claim.
+To better simulate the real-world scenario where news on social media usually appears as an paragraph of post, following \citeauthor{chen2023can}, we generate a dataset of paragraph-level misinformation based on SciFact dataset.
+Specifically, for a given claim, we apply ChatGPT-4 to extend the claim as an article based on the evidence.
 For this task, similar as hallucination detection, we apply single level Divide-and-Conquer solver to decompose the news article to multiple sentences, handle them separately and then merge the conclusions of all sentences.
-Also, the baselines in this experiments are the same as Hallucination Detection, for the same reason, Decomposed Prompting is equivalent to LtM.
-The evaluation metrics includes F1 score, G-Mean score (geometric mean of precision and recall), Precision score and Recall score.
+Also, the baselines in this experiments are the same as Hallucination Detection.
+The evaluation metrics includes F1 score, G-Mean score (geometric mean of precision and recall), Precision and Recall.
 We do not apply accuracy as the positive and negative classes are not balanced.